annette-antony/fpga-graph-accelerator-hls/README.md

 The graph dataset considered has 4720 nodes and 27444 edges.

 The naming convention followed is N/V - number of nodes and E/MAX - number of edges.

+For further details, please refer to the Project Report.